 As shown in this section, the LT-QFPE and LT-QSE can describe accurate dynamics with a properly truncated hierarchical space.
 This finding is important for numerical calculations.
 As shown in Appendix B, the LT-QFPE and LT-QSE are equivalent to the Langevin expressions for a single harmonic potential case.
-As analytically calculated symmetrized correlation functions from the Langevin equations indicate, we can obtain eqs 23 and 28 from the present approach, under $\delta{tol} \rightarrow 0$ and $K \rightarrow \infty$.
+As analytically calculated symmetrized correlation functions from the Langevin equations indicate, we can obtain Eqs.
+(23) and (28) from the present approach, under $\delta{\rm tol} \to 0$ and $K \to \infty$.
 This result demonstrates the reliability of the LT-QFPE and LT-QSE theories.

-3.2.
-Multistate Case: Double-Well PESs with Gaussian Adiabatic Coupling.
-Next, we present our numerical results for multistate systems.
+B. Multi-State Case: Double-Well PESs with Gaussian Adiabatic Coupling

+Next, we present our numerical results for multi-state systems.
 For convenience, we describe our system using adiabatic electronic states, $|\Phi_a(z)\rangle$.
-In the following, a, b, and c refer to adiabatic electronic states, and j, k, and l refer to diabatic electronic states.
+In the following, a, b and c refer to adiabatic electronic states, and j, k and l refer to diabatic electronic states.